semgrep/semgrep-docs/docs/kb/rules/ellipsis-metavariables.md

 ## Alternative: try the Aliengrep experiment

-Semgrep's generic matching mode is [somewhat limited](/docs/writing-rules/generic-pattern-matching/#caveats-and-limitations-of-generic-mode).
+Semgrep's generic matching mode contains [caveats and limitations](/docs/writing-rules/generic-pattern-matching/#caveats-and-limitations-of-generic-mode).
 To address some of the limitations, the team is experimenting with a new mode called [Aliengrep](/docs/writing-rules/experiments/aliengrep/).

 With Aliengrep, you can [configure what characters are allowed as part of a word token](/docs/writing-rules/experiments/aliengrep/#additional-word-characters-captured-by-metavariables) as well as [have even more fun with ellipses](/docs/writing-rules/experiments/aliengrep/#ellipsis-).